Feature #964: === GUI ===

 - While fitting is running, real time activity is locked, but values are continuously updated to progress of fitting.
 The color map plot should update too.

 - Add two actions to toolbar: Show real data and Show chi2map.
 Both should open new window with plot.
 User can place them where ever it suits him or close them if not useful.

 - Fitting toolbar should be added: Slider for update interval, button to stop fitting, labels to show iteration and current chi2.

 - After fitting, real time activity should color fitted parameters.
 User can then continue to fit other parameters of adjust results manually.
 All changes will update the simulation.

 - When something goes wrong, show warning sign as now.
 User can click on it to see detailed information.

 C) The work effort is immediate.
 Job items and real time activity will be extended a lot, but we need not to replicate many existing features.
 This will make the code clean.
 I think the first functioning implementation will take one week, polishing it another one.
 This fits into my remaining time here.
 You can take over there.

-#3 Updated by pospelov almost 4 years ago
+#3 Updated by pospelov about 4 years ago

 In general your idea is reasonable, but please do not start coding/big planing before we discuss.
 The main problems I see is the remaining time.